 - Carbohydrates for dancers.

-Now it’s time to eat your fear food— but there’s a caveat.
-We’re setting aside time for mindful eating techniques.
-This means eating without distraction.
-No phone, no computer, no TV.
-Just you, the table, and the food.
-Portion an amount that you feel might satisfy you (try not measuring the food precisely… this too takes some time to get accustomed to!)
-Consider the tastes, the aromas, and the textures.
-Does each bite live up to your expectation?
+We’ve set the stage for a more supportive mindset, now it’s time to challenge your food rules.
+Food fears, in particular, mindful eating offers an opportunity to fully engage in the eating experience.
+Consider the flavors, aromas, and textures.
+Does each bite live up to your expectations?
 If so, then continue eating and tune into your fullness cues.
 If not, then consider if this version of your food is worth the experience.
 Assessing your experience helps to reconnect you with your intention to eat the food until fullness and satisfaction.
-Meal planning may help this entire process, especially if you’re at risk for baseline under-fueling.
+Avoid distractions like screens or work during meals, fostering a deeper connection with the act of eating.